 Instead of dangerously hot water, use water that is as warm as children are comfortable with.
 Then teach kids to sing the “Happy Birthday” song twice to keep their hands under water long enough.
 And while detergents and antiseptic products in soap can also help kill the virus, McHugh says the most important thing is the method of hand washing: “Make sure they are washing between their fingers, getting the front and back of their hands and into the crevasses.”

 Get the flu vaccine.
-The CDC reported recently that the vaccine’s effectiveness against the predominant H3 viruses is probably in the 30 percent range.
-While that is better than the 10 percent that was reported from Australia in one study, it's understandable that parents may ask if it’s worth it to get kids vaccinated.
+The CDC reported recently that the flu vaccine can reduce the risk of influenza by 40 percent to 60 percent among the overall population.
+Some parents may wonder if it’s worth it to get kids vaccinated.
 “Absolutely,” says Dr. McHugh.
-“Even if it’s just 30 percent, that is still many people who can be helped.
+“Even if it’s just 40 percent, that is still many people who can be helped.
 Plus, by getting yourself and your children vaccinated you can reduce the spread of flu to vulnerable populations such as younger children and seniors.”

 Attack early with antivirals.
-When used for treatment, antiviral drugs such as Tamiflu can lesson symptoms and shorten the time someone is sick by 1 or 2 days.
+When used for treatment, antiviral drugs such as Tamiflu can lessen symptoms and shorten the time someone is sick by one or two days.
 Get to your doctor early, especially if you have a chronic medical condition, as the antivirals work best when given in the first 48 hours of symptoms, according to McHugh.
 Even if you have missed the 48-hour window, antiviral drugs may still be helpful, especially if the sick person is at high risk of serious flu complications, according to the CDC.

 A word of caution about herbal treatments.
 Consult with your physician first if you choose to use herbs or another complementary therapy to get you through; herbs can interact with other medications, including low-dose aspirin and Tylenol.